The Pros And Cons Of AP Classes

 In 2017, approximately 3 million high school students, spread across 22,000 high schools, took the Advanced Placement (AP) exams.
 These tests have long been viewed as a means to make students more desirable to college admission boards since the 1950’s.

-AP classes, in spite of their public image, have a number of pros and cons that every high student needs to know about and weigh before signing up for them.
+AP classes, in spite of their public image, have a number of pros and cons that every high student needs to know about before signing up.

 AP Class Pros